 You need to critically read and assess what you have gathered from your search.
 Step 5 covers reading and note-taking, but before you begin your detailed reading you should assess the quality and relevance of each source, as well as the completeness of your collected resources.
 For sources where primary research has been conducted, you should consider what type of study it was, how many people participated in the research, when and where it was conducted, and other possible limitations.
-The CRAAP test (currency, relevance, authority, accuracy, purpose) can be applied to evaluate information, and if you are unfamiliar with critical reading, you can use this checklist as a guide.
+The CRAAP test (currency, relevance, authority, accuracy, purpose) can be applied to evaluate information.

 Finding an already completed literature review can save you time and effort, but you might need to do some additional work so that it answers your research question - perhaps by looking at more recent publications or looking at another topic area to complement it.
 For example, if you were doing a literature review to look at any evidence about playgroups for parents who were experiencing mental health problems, you might begin with this paper from CFCA that reviews the evidence for supported playgroups.
 However, you would probably also need to look at literature about effective parenting and social support interventions for parents with mental health problems.

 In subject areas where there are different professional approaches (e.g. counselling) you may need to describe some of these different theories or practices and their different strengths and weaknesses or their different applications.
 Reviewing and describing different approaches and theories gives your review credibility, because it demonstrates that you have critically engaged with the literature in your topic area rather than reviewing only the literature that aligns with your chosen approach.
 This will be particularly important if you are using the literature review as a basis for a new program or to review or update an existing program.
 It can also be important if you are developing a program logic and need to ensure it is grounded in evidence.